 Mayonnaise is a very fragile emulsion.
 The egg yolk in a formula coats the oil droplets, and a textbook mayo emulsion has 3-5 micron oil droplets with a 99.999 distribution in that range.

-Reducing the amount of egg in a formula can mean big cost savings, but as egg is reduced, the emulsion gets fragile.
+Reducing the amount of egg in a formula can mean big cost savings, but as the egg is reduced, the emulsion gets fragile.
 Customers note that the MayoMill has a “very wide sweet spot,” producing emulsions that are much more stable and less susceptible to breaking or separation.

 Superior Mechanical Seals